 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 247)

 Communication is at the forefront of everything - especially business.
 It holds the power to inspire change, promote ideas, influence behavior, and build momentum.
 Franklin University's Communications program equips you to shape, lead, and execute integrated communications plans, strategies, and tactics through a variety of mediums including print, digital, and social media.